oscartbeaumont/ElectronPlayer/README.md

 ![ElectronPlayer Menu](docs/ElectronPlayer.png)

-The main menu interface.
+_The apps main menu interface_

 # Features

 - Rough Mac Picture in Picture Support (Floating Window, Above All Desktop and Fullscreen Applications)
-- Always On Top Window Option
+- Always On Top Window
-- Frameless Window Option
+- Frameless Window
-- Multiple Streaming Services Support (JSON Config to add extra)
+- Multiple Streaming Services Support (JSON Configuration to add extra)
-- Remember Open Service
+- Set Startup Page (Any Service or Remember Last Opended Page)

 # Installation

+## Windows

 **Please note Windows is currently only partially supported, as it doesn't support the Widevine package I am using.
-I am planning to fix this in the future.**
+I am working on fixing this.
+Its progress can be loosely tracked in issue [#2](https://github.com/oscartbeaumont/ElectronPlayer/issues/2)**

 ## macOS

-[Click Here](https://github.com/oscartbeaumont/ElectronPlayer/releases) to go to the GitHub Releases and download the installer.
+Download the DMG Installer from the [Github Releases here](https://github.com/oscartbeaumont/ElectronPlayer/releases).

-## Linux
+## Linux Snap
-There are multiple ways to install ElectronPlayer on Linux.

-### Snap

-You can install it as a snap:
+You can install ElectronPlayer with a snap.
+This is recommended method of installation for Linux as automatic updates will occur.

 ```bash
 snap install electronplayer
 ```

-### AppImage
+## Linux AppImage

-You can download and use the latest AppImage from the [GitHub Releases](https://github.com/oscartbeaumont/ElectronPlayer/releases).
+Download the AppImage from the [Github Releases here](https://github.com/oscartbeaumont/ElectronPlayer/releases).

-### Arch Linux AUR
+## Arch Linux AUR

 There is an unofficial package on the Arch Linux User Repository provided by [@Scrumplex](https://github.com/Scrumplex).

 [electronplayer](https://aur.archlinux.org/packages/electronplayer/)<sup>AUR</sup>

 # Contributors